New Business Hours: Tue - Sat 9 am - 5 pm (PST) Sun & Mon Closed

 Maintaining the low angle of the blade, push the knife firmly away from you across the length of the stone, then lightly pull it back towards you when you near the end.

-This is important: while the blade should be in contact with the stone continuously, the "cutting", or sharpening only really happens in one direction - in this case as you're pushing away from you.
-In other words, push down on the blade as you move forward, use little or no pressure on the return.
+IMPORTANT: while the blade should be in contact with the stone continuously, the cutting, or sharpening, only really happens in one direction (in this case as you're pushing it away from you).
+In other words, push down on the blade as you move forward and use little to no pressure on the return.
 This will keep the blade from gouging into the stone as you work.

-Keeping your shoulders loose, work the blade forward and back as described while also moving the knife side to side across the width of the stone to insure an even sharpening along the length of the cutting edge - don't forget the tip!
+Keeping your shoulders loose, work the blade forward and back as described in Step 4 while also moving the knife side to side across the width of the stone to insure an even sharpening along the length of the cutting edge - don't forget the tip!

-What you're looking for at this point is to develop a thin burr ("kaeri") along the entire cutting edge of the blade.
-This very fine yet rough ridge can be detected by gently dragging your finger across (NEVER along!) the cutting edge.
-Although the burr ("kaeri") will eventually be removed as you continue to work both sides of the blade, it is an important step to achieve at this point, because it means your knife is beginning to get sharp.
+What you're looking for at this point is to develop a thin burr, or kaeri, along the entire cutting edge of the blade.
+This very fine yet rough ridge can be detected by gently dragging your finger across (NEVER along!) the cutting edge (the texture is similar to fine sandpaper).
+Although the kaeri will eventually be removed as you continue to work both sides of the blade, it is an important step to achieve at this point, because it means your knife is beginning to get sharp.